hyprwm/hyprland-wiki/content/Getting Started/Installation.md

 Installing Hyprland is very easy.
 Simply install it with your package manager.

-{{< callout type=warning >}}
+> [!WARNING]

-It is **heavily** recommended you use **what the distro packages for you**, and **not** compiling manually or using `-git` packages.
+> It is **heavily** recommended you use **what the distro packages for you**, and **not** compiling manually
+> or using `-git` packages.
-Hyprland's ecosystem and dependencies are vast and intertwined, and compiling manually will only potentially expose you to outdated, or incompatible versions of these dependencies.
+> Hyprland's ecosystem and dependencies are vast and intertwined, and compiling manually will only potentially expose you to outdated,
+> or incompatible versions of these dependencies.
+>

-If you get `.so` file mismatch / missing errors, it's _entirely your fault_ for doing this!
+> If you get `.so` file mismatch / missing errors, it's _entirely your fault_ for doing this!
+>

-However, if you are an experienced user and want to beta-test new features, you're more than welcome to run the latest git head.
+> However, if you are an experienced user and want to beta-test new features, you're more than welcome to run the latest
+> git head.
 Please don't come asking about ".so file missing" errors though!

-{{< /callout >}}

 ### Packages